 Having worked with the potash industry for many years, I have reviewed numerous geological reports for projects in Canada, Asia, Russia, and Africa.
 One of the curious things that I have seen is the reporting of resource grades in two different units; either as potassium oxide (K2O) or potassium chloride (KCl).

 Is it K2O or KCl ?

 Standard practice in the Saskatchewan industry is reporting ore grades using K2O units, with typical head grades in the range of 25% K2O.
 Many of the international projects, but not all, have decided to use the KCl units.
 Therefore when comparing potash resource grades between deposits, one must be vigilant for the units used since there is a significant difference.

 The conversion from K2O to KCl is based on the formula K2O = 0.6317 x KCl.
 So a grade of 25% K20 is equal to 25/0.6317 = 39.6% KCl.
-The KCl grade value is significantly higher, easily recognisable on a high grade deposit.
-The issue is more relevant with a low grade deposit, with say an actual grade of 15% K2O, which may be reported as 23.7% KCl.
-One could conceivable see the ore grade in KCl and assume it is comparable to Saskatchewan potash grades, when in reality it is quite different.
+The KCl grade value is significantly higher.
+The unit issue is relevant with low grade deposits, were an actual grade of 15% K2O may be reported as 23.7% KCl.
+One might see the ore grade in KCl and assume it is comparable to Saskatchewan potash grades, when in reality they are quite different.

-In the past gold grades have been reported as “oz/ton” or as “g/t”, but most geological reports today use “g/”t.
-Sometimes US based projects may still use “oz/ton” however the differences in reported grade are fairly obvious between grams and ounces.
-That is not necessarily the case with potash grades.
+In the past gold grades have been reported as “oz/ton” or currently as “g/t”, but most geological reports today are consistent with “g/t”.
+Sometimes US based gold projects may use “oz/ton” however the difference in reported grade are fairly obvious between grams and ounces.
+That is not the case with potash grades.

-My bottom line is that potash is one of the commodities that will use different units when reporting ore grades and the investor or reviewer must be aware of which ones are being used.
+The bottom line is that potash is one commodity that will use different units when reporting ore grades.
+Investors and reviewer must be aware of which unit are being used.